 The school leases facilities under a cancelable lease with option to purchase with the Foundation.
-Rental expense for the year ended June 30, 2018 was \$446,680.
-Commitments for lease obligations for the following periods as of June 30, 2018 are as follows:
+Rental expense for the year ended June 30, 2019 was \$522,869.
+The lease with the Foundation is contingent upon sufficient appropriations being made by the State of New Mexico.
+If sufficient appropriations are not made by the State of New Mexico, this Lease may terminate prior to the end of the term.